- The following materials brought to any recycling centre in Devon are chargable:

-Plasterboard waste can only be accepted if it is separated from other materials, due to restrictions imposed on land-filling plasterboard and the need to keep gypsum clean for reuse in new plasterboard or on land reclamation activities.
+Plasterboard waste can only be accepted if it is separated from other materials (apart from at Bideford and Pinbrook Road) due to restrictions imposed on land-filling plasterboard and the need to keep gypsum clean for reuse in new plasterboard or on land reclamation activities.
 For example, the removal of ceramic tiles may be easier if the plasterboard has been soaked in water.

 A “sheet of asbestos” is a “small domestic roofing sheet or similar”.
 For the avoidance of doubt; any item which the site staff deem to contain asbestos will be treated as asbestos (regardless of any analysis or certificates that may have been obtained to state the material is asbestos free) and restrictions/charges will apply.
 Please note that all asbestos must be double wrapped/bagged in strong plastic.
 See Asbestos for further information.